Meta-plasticity and memory in multi-level recurrent feed-forward networks: Conclusion

 To the best of our knowledge, this is the first study investigating the dynamics of a system where plastic reinforcement is supported by a meta-plastic term changing the ``learning rate'' of selected connections.

 By numerically exploring different parameters for the system, we have shown that there is a non-trivial interplay between plastic and meta-plastic reinforcements, depending on the decay time, $\tau$, of the first and the rate, $c$, with which the second acts.
 We identified three regimes.
 In the first, for large values of $\tau$, reinforcement dominates, and the long-term effect of meta-reinforcements has negligible influence.
 For small values of $\tau$, the system starts showing memory only if the meta-reinforcement rate $c$ is large.
 Interestingly, we also identified an intermediate regime in which even a small amount of meta-reinforcement can modulate memory formation.
-Above all, we showed that in the latter two regimes meta-reinforcement allows not only for the storing of a path, but also for its retrieval when all weights have been reset to their initial value, i.e., when Hebbian memory has been erased.
-We rationalised our results by considering the limit case in which a single edge in a group is always selected, maximally reinforcing a weight.
+Above all, we showed that in the latter two regimes meta-reinforcement allows both the storing of a path, and its retrieval when all weights have been reset to their initial value, i.e., when Hebbian memory has been erased.
+Finally, we studied various CG scales for meta-reinforcement.
+Our results show that the qualitative behaviour of the system is robust at all investigated scales, with coarser ones facilitating the formation and recovery of memorised CG paths.

+We rationalised our results considering the limit case in which a single edge in a group is always selected, maximally reinforcing a weight.
 We show that the maximum value of the weight grows as a sigmoid whose steepness is controlled by $\tau$ and the meta-reinforcement term $\kappa(c)$, allowing one to recover the three regimes by comparing the values of $\tau$ and $c$.

 The model presented in this work is inspired by brain dynamics and features but it is completely agnostic of the biological reality and suited to describe any two-scale memorisation process.
 Therefore, we believe our model to be applicable to any biological and social system and dynamics that can be mapped onto an adaptive network with multiple distinct memory contributions, particularly opinion diffusion, epidemics modelling and ecological networks.